wurli/tidyverse-dev-bot/news-files-annotated/magrittr.md

 !begin-bullets-2!

+-   !begin-bullet!
--   New eager pipe `%!>%` for sequential evaluation (#247).
+    New eager pipe `%!>%` for sequential evaluation (#247).
 Consider using `force()` in your functions instead to make them strict, if sequentiality is required.
 See the examples in `?"pipe-eager"`.

+    !end-bullet!
+-   !begin-bullet!
--   Fixed an issue that could cause pipe invocations to fail in versions of R built with `--enable-strict-barrier`. (#239, @kevinushey)
+    Fixed an issue that could cause pipe invocations to fail in versions of R built with `--enable-strict-barrier`. (#239, @kevinushey)

+    !end-bullet!

 !end-bullets-2!